 It’s a win-win scenario, only it’s a win for you … and another win for you.

-You can still trade and negotiate, even when it’s not your turn.
-Beside collecting rent, that should be your main activity off-turn.
+Remember that you can still trade and negotiate, even when it’s not your turn.
+Beside collecting rent, that should be your main off-turn activity.
 Use all of your selling tricks – it’s what makes monopoly fun – and it will pay dividends.

 Just keep in mind that your goal is to bankrupt the other player(s) eventually.
 When you say “cash only” and you sadistically observe them scraping for funds, you know that game is yours.